 ability of the written word.
 And the wife is referred to as a garment for the

-husband, as the husband is for her.(Q 2:187) In short, she is more than just a
+husband, as the husband is for her.(Q 2:187) In short,

-friend.
-And such a wife can be a Christian or a Jew, in the most minimalist of
+she is more than just a friend.
+And such a wife can be a Christian or a Jew, in

-the Qur’anic verse rendering.
 Now, how can such a person NOT be a friend?
-And
+And NONE has said that there is

-NONE has said that there is contradiction in the verses.
-Let us look at it
+contradiction in the verses.
+Let us look at it linguistically.
+What is the

-linguistically.
-What is the meaning of awliya?
-It is the plural of wali,
+meaning of awliya?
+It is the plural of wali, denoting someone who is entrusted to be

-charge of your affairs because you trust that person.
-The verse has to be put
+trust that person.
+The verse has to be put into context: many Christians and

-into context: many Christians and Jews were in positions of power and were
+Jews were in positions of power and were using such positions to undermine the

-were Muslims.
-Note that the verse goes on to say WHY the exhortation to NOT
+wellbeing of those of their tribe who were Muslims.
+Note that the verse goes on

-take Jews and Christians as PROTECTORS and REPRESENTATIVES: because they are
+to say WHY the exhortation to NOT take Jews and Christians as PROTECTORS and

-PROTECTORS of each other, i.e., the verse is to be understood in a political
+REPRESENTATIVES: because they are PROTECTORS of each other, i.e., the verse is

-context of the time, wherein many Jews and Christians were allying themselves
+to be understood in a political context of the time, wherein many Jews and

-with the polytheists against those who sided with Muhammad.
-Should Muslims NOT
+Christians were allying themselves with the polytheists against those who sided

-have a right to deny fealty to those who undermine their interests?
-Lobby
+with Muhammad.
+Should Muslims NOT have a right to deny fealty to those who

-groups all around the world tell their supporters NOT to vote for such and such
+undermine their interests?
+Lobby groups all around the world tell their

+in the interests of the voting public?
 Why should Islam be any different?
-Does the Bible not forbid marriage and
+Does

-interaction with some people?
+the Bible not forbid marriage and interaction with some people?

 We must realize there is a difference between